Danielle Wood (engineer): Research and career

 In 2015 Wood joined NASA Headquarters as special assistant to Dava Newman.
 She provided technical advice on space exploration, education and innovation.
 She explored emerging technologies for earth observation in the United States and Developing World.
 She worked with historically black colleges and universities to secure federal sponsorship from NASA.

 Wood was appointed to the MIT Media Lab in 2018, where she leads the Space Enabled laboratory.
 She is the first black woman professor at the MIT Media Lab.
 Wood believes that space technology can be used to help society; for example satellite communication and positioning to help in disasters.
 Her research group align their aims with the Sustainable Development Goals.
 They are working on ways to design satellites for social applications and making sustainable spacecraft.
 In April 2018 the group visited Africa, visiting Ghana and the Benin Republic.

 Public engagement and advocacy

 In February 2018 Wood delivered a TED Talk, 6 space technologies we can use to improve life on Earth, which has been viewed over 1 million times.
 She was featured in the NASA series celebrating Black History Month.
 Wood delivered a keynote at the first MIT-Africa forum in November 2018.
 Wood is an advisor on the Brooke Owens Fellowship.
 She was added to The Guardian's Frederick Douglass 200 list, a list of activists organising and speaking out against injustice, in 2018.
+In 2021, Wood was selected as a Bloomberg New Economy Catalyst.
+As part of the program, she attended the annual New Economy Forum held in Singapore, and the Bloomberg New Economy Catalyst Retreat that same year.